top of page

 Real Therapy for Real People?

-• Nov 24
+• Nov 24, 2025

-• 3 min read
+• 4 min read

 If you’ve ever been to therapy where you spent most of your time talking about future plans—how to communicate better next week, how to avoid fights, how to “try harder”—you already know why I say it.
+Because that isn’t real therapy.
+Not for real people living with real pain, real history, and real hurt.

-Many couples who come to my office in Joplin, Webb City, Carthage, Neosho, and the surrounding Four States area say the same thing:“We’ve been to therapy before, but no one ever helped us talk about the real hurt.”
+Many couples who come to my office in Joplin, Webb City, Carthage, Neosho, and the surrounding Four States area say the same thing: “We’ve been to therapy before, but no one ever helped us talk about the real hurt.”
 “It felt abstract… disconnected… like we were circling the problem instead of healing it.”
+And they're right.
+Real people need more than surface-level advice.

 Real People Don’t Live in the Future—They Live in Their Pain

 When your marriage is hurting, your nervous system doesn’t care about a strategy for next Tuesday.
 You’re reacting to the pain stored in your body—years of feeling ignored, shut out, rejected, criticized, betrayed, or alone.
+That old wound shows up everywhere:

-• in the arguments about chores
+• In the arguments about chores

-• in the coldness between you
+• In the coldness between you

-• in the distance in bed
+• In the distance in bed

-• in the flinching, the shutdown, the walking on eggshells
+• In the flinching, the shutdown, the walking on eggshells

-• in the fear that nothing will ever change
+• In the fear that nothing will ever change

+Future-focused therapy doesn’t touch that.
+Because you cannot out-logic hurt.
 Real couples need therapy that honors the history, the moments that scarred, and the patterns that formed.

 Real Therapy Goes to the Places You’ve Avoided

+When I say “real therapy,” I mean therapy that isn’t afraid to go where the pain actually lives.
 Real therapy says: “Let’s look at what happened inside you during that moment.”
 “Let’s understand the hurt—not rush past it.”
 “Let’s explore the root of this pattern so you can finally break it.”

 This is where Emotionally Focused Therapy (EFT) thrives.
 EFT goes underneath the surface fights and into the emotional injuries and unmet needs that drive the cycle.
+It’s not about abstract ideas.
+It’s about you: The way you feel, the way you protect yourself, the way you long to be close again.

 Real Therapy Feels Different—Because It *Is* Different

-In my office in Joplin, couples often say,“This is the first time I’ve actually felt something shift.”
+In my office in Joplin, couples often say, “This is the first time I’ve actually felt something shift.”
+Real therapy feels like:

-• the moment one partner softens
+• The moment one partner softens

-• the moment someone feels seen for the first time in years
+• The moment someone feels seen for the first time in years

-• the moment a long-held hurt gets met with compassion, not defensiveness
+• The moment a long-held hurt gets met with compassion, not defensiveness

-• the moment your partner says, “I didn’t know it felt like that for you.”
+• The moment your partner says, “I didn’t know it felt like that for you.”

 Those are the moments that change everything.
 You don’t get them by staying in the future.
 You get them by finally tending to the past.